lwa-project/lwa_sv/doc/adp_icd_draft0.1.md

 `sub_slot`     | `uint8`                | [0-99]     | Sub-slot at which to take effect.

 ### DRX command

 #### Description

 Configures a frequency tuning, which can be used by the beamformer, correlator and TBW.
+Any combination of up to NUM_DRX_TUNINGS tunings totalling up to 39.2 MHz of bandwidth may be specified.

 #### Arguments

 Name           | Type                   | Value(s)   | Description
 ---            | ---                    | ---        | ---
 ~~`DRX_BEAM`~~ | `uint8`                | [1-NUM_BEAMS] | Beam to be changed.